 Located off the Airport Road, the Amman zoo is quite easy to get to

 A Dead Sea Day trip is one of the popular things to do from Amman.
+It is on my list of things to do in Jordan with kids, just make sure you read what to expect with kids first!
 Just 45 minutes away by car, it can easily be done in a day.
 You can rent a car and drive, or go by taxi, or on a tour, or even on a daily bus.
 You can read how to get from Amman to the Dead Sea.

 The lowest point on Earth, the Dead Sea, is located on Jordan’s Western border with Israel and offers visitors access to some of Jordan’s beaches.
 It lies 400m below Sea Level.
 Its position at the lowest point on Earth offers more than a salty dip attraction for curious tourists.
 The air has a higher oxygen concentration in this area and its mineral-rich properties bring people from all over the world who are suffering from various types of skin diseases and rheumatism.